-- 1. License sales are assumed to begin January 1, 2004, two months prior to the CRFL effective date of March 1, 2004.
-Consequently, license revenue for the last six months of the 2003-04 fiscal year is estimated to be 35% of the annual amount to align with current Marine Fisheries license sales in January June.
+- 1. License sales are assumed to begin January 1, 2005, two months prior to the CRFL effective date of March 1, 2005.
+Consequently, license revenue for the last six months of the 2004-05 fiscal year is estimated to be 35% of the annual amount to align with current Marine Fisheries license sales in January June.
 Even though the total number of anglers varies from year, the average has remained stable at approximately 1.4 million anglers since 1993.
 Consequently, no growth is assumed in projecting future revenues. - 2.
 Lifetime licenses are assumed to be 1% of total sales.
 The sale of lifetime licenses sold to people under age 70 accounted for 1.23% of total Wildlife Resources Commission (WRC) license sales in recent years.
 The sale of lifetime CRFLs is anticipated to account for a lower percentage of total sales than Wildlife's experience, because HB 831 exempts persons holding a WRC lifetime license from the CRFL requirement, but does not exempt persons who hold a lifetime CRFL from the WRC freshwater license requirement.
 Consequently, lifetime anglers who fish in both fresh and salt water are likely to purchase the WRC license.

-However, the lifetime CRFL is cheaper than the WRC lifetime license so it is assumed that a small percentage of coastal anglers will purchase the cheaper license. - 3.
-The distribution of lifetime CRFL sales among the various age groups is based on the sale of WRC lifetime licenses to similar age groups.
+However, the lifetime CRFL is cheaper than the WRC lifetime license so it is assumed that a small percentage of coastal anglers will purchase the cheaper license.

+3. The distribution of lifetime CRFL sales among the various age groups is based on the sale of WRC lifetime licenses to similar age groups.

 Age Distributions Percent of total lifetime sales

-< 6 years of age 27%
+< 18 years of age 33%

-6 to 11 years of age 4%

-11 to 17 years of age 2%

-17 to 70 years of age 26%
+18 to 62 years of age 26%

-70 years of age 41%
+≥ 62 years of age 41%

-- 4. The distribution of license sales is based on the following assumptions: 1) 90% of the tenday licenses will be sold to out-of-state anglers and 10 % sold to NC residents, and 2) 90% of the standard or annual licenses will be sold to NC residents and 10 % sold to out-of-state anglers (from whom the additional revenues discussed in the note above may be realized.) - 5.
-According to Marine Fisheries, there are 242 known charter boat operations in North Carolina.
-Fifty-two of these vessels are 25 feet and less in length.
-This information may change next year once a new For-Hire Fishing Permit program is completely implemented. - 6.
-According to Marine Fisheries, there are 26 known commercial fishing piers with an average pier length of 728 feet, ranging from a low of 378 feet to a high of 1,019 feet.
+4. The distribution of license sales is based on the following assumptions: 1) 90% of the tenday licenses will be sold to out-of-state anglers and 10 % sold to NC residents, and 2) 90% of the standard or annual licenses will be sold to NC residents and 10 % sold to out-of-state anglers (from whom the additional revenues discussed in the note above may be realized.)